65 Best Haircuts for Men in 2022 — Modern Hairstyles for Men by GATSBY

 Ear Tucked Part

-It’s simple; this haircut is a basic style that uses a middle or side part and has the wearer tucking both sides of the part behind the ears.
-It’s best suited for medium to long hair or for men who have a very long fringe.
+As a basic style that uses either a side or middle part and has the wearer tucking both sides of the part behind their ears, this style shouldn’t and doesn’t require a lot of effort to achieve.
+It’s ideal for those with medium to long hair as well as those who have naturally wavy hair or a long fringe.

 Long Hairstyles for Men